SOUTH CAMBRIDGESHIRE BADMINTON LEAGUE RULES 2023-24

-2) The object of the League is to run inter-club matches, inter-club knock-out, Mixed Handicapped and Bill Pink Tournaments, League Tournaments and promote healthy competition between affiliated clubs.
+2) The objective of the League is to run inter-club matches, inter-club knock-out, the Bill Pink Cup, the Variety Cup, League Tournaments and promote healthy competition between affiliated clubs.

-3) The League shall be administered by a Committee consisting of a Chairman, Administrative Secretary, Results Coordinator, Treasurer, Tournaments Secretary, club representative, and Web Coordinator, who shall be elected at the Annual General Meeting of the League.
+3) The League shall be administered by a Committee consisting of a Chair, Administrative Secretary, Results Coordinator, Treasurer, Tournaments Secretary, no fewer than 2 club representatives from clubs participating in the League (rotating between clubs on an annual basis), and Web Coordinator, who shall all be elected at the Annual General Meeting of the League.
 The County Treasurer, or a nominee from the County Committee, shall act as independent examiner.

 4) The functions of the Committee are:

-- d) To draw the Bill Pink knock-out tournament.
+• c) To draw the Bill Pink and Variety knock-out tournaments.

 5) Committee meetings shall be held when requested in writing by any member of the Committee at such time and place as deemed reasonable.
 A quorum shall consist of four members.